 “Without question, the greatest invention in the history of mankind is beer.
 Oh, I grant you that the wheel was also a fine invention, but the wheel does not go nearly as well with pizza.”
 Dave Barry

 Since this is my first beer article, I figured it would make sense to start by introducing myself.
-My name is Chris Osburn; I’m a 26 year old freelance writer based out of Rochester, NY.
+My name is Chris Osburn; I’m a freelance writer based out of Rochester, NY.
 So far in my career I have been lucky enough to write mostly about two topics that are very near and dear to my heart: beer and sports.
-Currently, I’m a beer columnist for Rochester’s Democrat and Chronicle newspaper as well as a freelance sports writer.
+I’ve been a beer columnist for Rochester’s Democrat and Chronicle newspaper as well as a freelance sports writer.

 I’ve already covered some amazing topics in my short time as a beer writer.
 I had a chance to interview Guinness Brewmaster Fergal Murray and Brooklyn Brewmaster Garret Oliver, as well as sample a lot of different styles and flavors of beer.
 I’ve tried my hand at home-brewing, and somehow my first attempt at a brown ale turned out more like a toxic smokey porter.
 Sadly, the hints of plastic and soap caused vertigo in some of the people who had the displeasure of sampling it.
 Still, I’m not going to give up (I have 36 bottles left over if anyone wants any).

 I’ve been a sports fan my whole life, but I’ve only been studying and enjoying beer for a few years.
 I consider myself to be a student of beer because you can’t learn all there is to know about beer by reading a few books or visiting your local dive.
 Such a complex writing topic requires “painstaking” research (extensive beer sampling), travel (visiting many bars, breweries, and beer festivals), and experimenting (home-brewing).